jannypie/learningD3/README.md

 May 21: Have been taking time off from learning while work is busy.
 Attending a d3.js meetup in Columbus, Ohio tonight, however, and attempting to complete their code practice.
 [JS Fiddle : OpenBeerDatabase API](http://jsfiddle.net/d67FY/1/)

+And here is the final result of that --- not the prettiest, but it's real data!
+[Final JS Fiddle : OpenBeerDatabase API](http://jsfiddle.net/d67FY/5/)